nrusanov/we-are-sn-testing-project/Test Cases/Admin/Test cases for Latest post page.md

 ## Test case 87

-* **Title:** Admin should be able to explore a user post on a registered user
+* **Title:** Admin should be able to explore a user public post
-* **Narrative:** As an admin I want to be able to explore a user post and see the comments in it.
+* **Narrative:** As an admin I want to be able to explore a user public post and see the comments in it.
 * **Priority:** High
 * **Pre-condition:** The docker must be set up.
 The user is registered and logged in.
-Must have at least one posts.
+Must have at least one public posts.
 * **Test data:** Username: adminTeamNeptunus, Password: Neptunus_21, Email: Neptunus.qa21@gmail.com
 * **Environment:** Windows 10, Google Chrome 91.0.4472.124, Microdoft Edge 91.0.864.64, Mozilla Firefox 89.0.2
 * **Steps to reproduce:**